stichtingsem/functional-overview/use-cases/oa.5.0-buyer-purchases-additional-products.md

 3. [User](../roles/user.md) is presented with payment options by the [Marketplace](../services/marketplace.md)
 4. [User](../roles/user.md) pays for additional [learning applications](../services/learning-application.md) or material and an order is created for school or individual
 5. The purchased [learning application](../services/learning-application.md) or material is passed from the [Sales Agent](../roles/sales-agent.md), to the [Fulfilment Agent](../roles/fulfilment-agent.md) and then finally the [learning application](../services/learning-application.md) and [LMS](../services/learning-management-system.md).
 This is the same data exchange as in [oa.3.0](./oa.3.0-sales-agent-delivers-products.md).
-6. [learning application](../services/learning-application.md) creates entitlements for selected [learning applications](../services/learning-application.md) based on order from MP
+6. [Learning application](../services/learning-application.md) creates entitlements for selected [learning applications](../services/learning-application.md) based on order from MP
-7. [learning application](../services/learning-application.md) updates [LMS](../services/learning-management-system.md) with status of product entitlement
+7. [Learning application](../services/learning-application.md) updates [LMS](../services/learning-management-system.md) with status of product entitlement
 8. [LMS](../services/learning-management-system.md) has updated list of [learning applications](../services/learning-application.md) available to learners
 9. [User](../roles/user.md) can now see the [learning application](../services/learning-application.md) is purchased and access it from [LMS](../services/learning-management-system.md)